Hero image

 Important Florida Boating Laws and Regulations

 Florida has specific laws to keep boaters and waterways safe.
 While the state does not require boat insurance for privately owned vessels, rules about registration, safety equipment, and boater education are strictly enforced.
-Every motorized boat operated on Florida waters must be appropriately registered with the state, and you must display your registration numbers clearly on your vessel.
+Every motorized boat operating in Florida waters must be properly registered with the state, and you must display your registration numbers clearly on your vessel.

 In addition, Florida law requires specific safety equipment on every boat.
 For example, all boats must carry a life jacket for each person on board, and most watercraft must have fire extinguishers, sound-producing devices, and visual distress signals.
 Law enforcement agencies patrol the waters regularly to ensure compliance with these rules.